barbarer/py4e-int/_sources/network/mixedupcode.rst

     :practice: T
     :adaptive:

-    Write a program to retrieve all url links from 'www.nytimes.com' using regex and print them.
+    Put the code in order to retrieve all url links from 'www.nytimes.com' using regex and print them.
     -----
     import urllib.request, urllib.parse, urllib.error